Ahead: Everything you need to know about Pack N Play mattresses to keep your baby safe.

-If you’re wondering whether it’s safe to swap out a playard mattress—or add a supplemental mattress to make it more comfortable—you’re in the right place.
+If you’re wondering whether it’s safe to swap out a playard mattress with a thicker one—or add a supplemental mattress on top—you’re in the right place.

-Below, we’ll see what the CPSC, the AAP, and Graco themselves have to say.
+Below, you’ll see what the CPSC, the AAP, and Graco themselves have to say.

 Let’s dive in!